Infant Incubators – Why They Are Used & Types

 Why Does a Baby Need an Incubator?

-There are various reasons due to which a newborn baby may need an incubator.
+There are various reasons why a newborn baby may need an incubator.
 Some common reasons are:

 • Premature birth – Babies born before the due date need additional time and a lot of extra care to develop their vital organs, including their lungs.